What does it mean to keep healthy?

 Exercising is a way to burn calories, whether you want to lose weight or just keep healthy.
 Different activities burn different amounts of calories.
 Did you know that you burn more calories reading a book than you do watching TV?

 Watch out for eating too much sugar and salt!
-Sugary foods have lots of calories and are bad for your teeth – the plaque on your teeth love it when there’s sugar to break down, but this mean you get cavities!
+Sugary foods have lots of calories and are bad for your teeth.
 Sugary foods include:

 - Fizzy drinks